Lucie Rose Donlan Sizzles In Sexy Blue Bodysuit On Instagram

-Lucie Rose Donlan has been keeping her followers tantalized with eye-catching snaps, and the model heated things up on her Instagram feed today with a sizzling new snap of herself in a sexy piece of lingerie.
-She posed on a fuzzy pillow and gave a coy look as she rocked a bright blue bodysuit with lacy accents that left little to the imagination.
+Lucie Rose Donlan has been keeping her followers tantalized with eye-catching snaps, and the model heated things up on her Instagram feed today with a new snap of herself in a sexy piece of lingerie.
+She posed on a fuzzy pillow and gave a coy look as she rocked a bright blue bodysuit with lacy accents.

-The ensemble featured a major plunge neckline that was broken up by a couple of horizontal accents, including a strap that rested right below her cleavage.
+The ensemble featured a major plunge neckline that was broken up by a couple of horizontal accents, including a strap that rested right below Lucie’s cleavage.
 There were also triple straps that connected to a halter-style strap that embellished the top of her chest.
 The bodysuit also had lace throughout, and her nipples peeked through.
-It had a high leg cut that was decorated with jagged lace and the color seemed to complement her skin tone well.
+It had a high leg cut that was decorated with jagged lace, and the color seemed to complement her skin tone well.

 The former Love Island star sat with her legs together and propped herself up on her elbows.
 She gazed directly at the camera and parted her lips slightly.

-She wore her hair down in its naturally curly state, and her locks were brushed in front of her left shoulder.
+Lucie wore her hair down in its naturally curly state, and her locks were brushed in front of her left shoulder.
 Her impeccable makeup application seemed to include peach eyeshadow, long lashes, and a dab of silver on her inner lids.
 She also appeared to rock pink lipstick and light blush.
 The model didn’t wear any visible accessories, thus keeping the attention solely on her physique.

-Moreover, the model was well-lit in the snap although the backdrop was dark.
+Although the backdrop was dark, the model was well-lit in the snap.

-The tag noted that the post was a promotional one for the brand Ann Summers.
+Lucie noted in her tags that the post was a promotional one for the brand Ann Summers.

 So far, the photo has been liked over 66,700 times with many people taking to the comments section to rave about Lucie’s good looks.